cea-hpc/mpc/doc/sphinx/source/contribute/contribute_pipeline.rst

 Tasks are gathered into groups, where tasks inside a group are run concurrently.
 If a single task within a group failed, the whole pipeline is marked as failed and the remaining tasks are canceled (the running group is completed, though).
 An "all-green" state requires all tasks to succeed, mandatory for a merge-request to occur to be mergeable (among other conditions).

-As far as this documentation is written, MPC pipeline contains the following groups:
+As far as this documentation is written, the MPC pipeline contains the following groups:

 * Build: MPC is built only once

-* basic testing: Check MPC can still run really basic programs + config
+* Basic testing: Check MPC can still run really basic programs + config

 * Regular testing: test main MPC features (MPI, OpenMP, privatization)